Skip to main content

 • Around 30 minutes of your time.

-Concept of smart contract
+Concept of smart contracts

 info

-Available interfaces of smart contract are:
+The available interfaces of a smart contract are:

 • Receiving external messages from outside the blockchain.